 It’s designed for repeat patterns, not bespoke projects.
 Event production is project-by-project work.
 Every quote is different.
 Most CPQ tools optimize for repeatability in catalog-based environments—not the variability that defines live events.

-Strip away the CPQ label and focus on the job to be done:
+Strip away the CPQ label and focus on what large event operations actually need:

-• Fast, flexible quote building that reflects real labor costs and crew configurations
+- Fast, flexible quote building that reflects real labor costs and crew configurations at scale

-• Rate management that accounts for roles, overtime, and project-specific variables
+- Rate management that accounts for roles, overtime, and project-specific variables—consistently, across every job

-• A direct line from quote to invoice, no re-entering data
+- A direct line from quote to invoice with no re-entering data and no reconciliation headaches

 LASSO’s Quotes and Invoices tools were built specifically for event production workflows—not adapted from a manufacturing use case.

-Build quotes fast, your way.
-LASSO’s custom quote builder lets you personalize each quote for the client, organize with sub-quotes, add images or video to showcase value, and send—without ever leaving the platform.
-Reusable templates and quote themes mean your output is on-brand every time, without starting from scratch.
+Build complex quotes fast, your way.
+LASSO’s custom quote builder lets you personalize each proposal for the client, organize with sub-quotes, add images or video to showcase value, and send—without ever leaving the platform.
+Reusable templates and quote themes mean your output is polished and on brand every time.

 E-signature built in.
-Send quotes for client approval directly from LASSO—no downloads, no extra steps, no chasing approvals through a separate tool.
+Send quotes for client approval directly from LASSO—no downloads, no extra tools, no chasing approvals through a separate system.

 Quote to invoice without starting over.
 When it’s time to bill, choose the exact quote version you want to invoice from.
 Track deposits, additional charges, and reconciliations all in one place.
 Send a payment link directly from the invoice via LASSO Payments and get paid faster.